RANKL: Prostate cancer

 The HALT-prostate cancer trial (also known as NCT00089674) included 1468 non-metastatic prostate cancer patients who were currently receiving androgen deprivation therapy.
 Randomly selected patients were given either 60 mg of denosumab or calcium and vitamin D supplements.
 This was done to measure the effectiveness of preventing treatment-induced bone loss.
 The patients who received 60 mg of denosumab showed a +5.6% increased in bone mineral density and a 1.5% decrease in bone fracture rates.

 Another clinical trial (NCT00321620) was established to determine the safety and effectiveness of using denosumab compared to zoledronic acid.
 In this trial, they used 1901 bone metastatic prostate patients whom were also suffering with other complication of bone diseases.
-Again, patients were randomized and some were given either 120 mg of denosumab or 4 mg of zoledronic acid.
-Patients who were given 120 mg of denosumab (in comparison to those who were given 4 mg of zoledronic acid) showed a greater increase in hypocalcemia, a greater resistance to bone turnover markers uNTx, a delay response in both pathological fractures and spinal cord compression.
+Again, patients were randomized, and some were given either 120 mg of denosumab or 4 mg of zoledronic acid.
+Patients who were given 120 mg of denosumab (in comparison to those who were given 4 mg of zoledronic acid) showed a greater increase in hypocalcemia, a greater resistance to bone turnover markers uNTx, and a delayed response in both pathological fractures and spinal cord compression.
 However, survival rates for both clinical groups were comparable.

 Breast cancer

-Hormone receptor positive breast cancer patients have a significant increased risk of complications such as osteopenia and osteoporosis.
-About two out of every three breast cancer patients are hormone receptor positive.
-In the past several years, denosumab has been used in clinical trials, primarily because a large population is affected by bone complication among those who have breast cancer.
+Hormone receptor-positive breast cancer patients have a significantly increased risk of complications such as osteopenia and osteoporosis.
+About two out of every three breast cancer patients are hormone receptor-positive.
+In the past several years, denosumab has been used in clinical trials, primarily because a large population is affected by bone complications among those who have breast cancer.

 252 patients enlisted in the HALT-BC clinical trial (also known as NCT00089661).
-In addition to receiving vitamin D and calcium supplements, half of the patients were randomly given 60 mg of denosumab while the other half were given a placebo.
+In addition to receiving vitamin D and calcium supplements, half of the patients were randomly assigned to receive 60 mg of denosumab, while the other half received a placebo.
 Patients given denosumab had an increase in lumbar spine bone mineral density, a decrease in bone turnover markers, with no significant change in survival rates.

 NCT00321464 was another phase III RCT.
 Similar to NCT00321620 (prostate), this trial measured the safety and efficacy of denosumab versus zoledronic acid.
 Both groups showed similar survival rates and adverse event frequency.